SoftwareAG/c8y-docs/content/device-management-application/managing-device-data-bundle/managing-configurations.md

 Under **Available supported configurations**, only configuration files with a matching configuration type property or without a configuration type defined are displayed.
 Also, configuration files are filtered based on the device type (ones that match the device type or have no device type specified).
 {{< /c8y-admon-info >}}

-### To retrieve and apply a configuration snapshot to a device which supports legacy file-based configuration {#to-retrieve-and-apply-a-configuration-snapshot-to-a-device-which-supports-legacy-filebased-configuration}
+### To retrieve and apply a configuration snapshot to a device which supports legacy file-based configuration {#to-retrieve-and-apply-a-configuration-snapshot-to-a-device-which-supports-legacy-file-based-configuration}

 Devices managing configuration as files can do so in a basic form using legacy file-based configuration.
 Legacy file-based configuration only allows a single configuration to be set per a device.

 ![Retrieve Configuration Snapshot](/images/users-guide/DeviceManagement/devmgmt-devices-config-old-getnewsnapshot.png)

-### To retrieve and apply a configuration snapshot to a device which supports text-based configuration {#to-retrieve-and-apply-a-configuration-snapshot-to-a-device-which-supports-textbased-configuration}
+### To retrieve and apply a configuration snapshot to a device which supports text-based configuration {#to-retrieve-and-apply-a-configuration-snapshot-to-a-device-which-supports-text-based-configuration}

 The most basic form of configuration is text-based configuration.
 A text command can be sent or received from a device.
 We recommend you to use text-based configuration for short human readable configuration files only.